 Please note that, in WindowsNT, changes must be made to the system registry to support IRQ sharing.
 The following is excerpted from "Controlling Multiport Serial I/O Cards" provided by Microsoft in the MSDN library, documentid:mk:@ivt:nt40res/D15/S55FC.HTM, also available in the WindowsNT Resource Kit.

 The Microsoft serial driver can be used to control many dumb multiport serial cards.
 Dumb indicates that the control includes no on-board processor.
 Each port of a multiport card has a separate subkey under the HKLM\CurrentControlSet\Services\Serial subkey in the registry.
-In each of these subkeys, you must add values for DosDevices, Interrupt, InterruptStatus, PortAddress, and PortIndex because these are not detected by the Hardware Recognizer.
+In each of these subkeys, you must add values for DosDevices, Interrupt, Interrupt Status, Port Address, and Port Index because these are not detected by the Hardware Recognizer.
 (For descriptions and ranges for these values, see Regentry.hlp, the Registry help file on the WindowsNT Workstation Resource Kit CD.)

-For example, if you have a four-port card configured to use address 0xFFF0 with an interrupt of 05, the values in the Registry are: [assuming that every port is configured to use the same IRQ and that the addresses are configured to be consecutive and contiguous] Serial2 Subkey:
+For example, if you have an eight-port card configured to use address 0xFC00 with an interrupt of 05, the values in the Registry are: